Whit Babcock: Virginia Tech

 Babcock was announced as Virginia Tech's athletics director on January 24, 2014.
 During his tenure, he has made many successful coaching hires across various sports, including Buzz Williams, John Szefc, Kenny Brooks, Mike Young, Tony Robie, John Sung, and Sergio López Miró.

 In 2016, he revamped the Hokie Club, Virginia Tech Athletic's fundraising program, and implemented the "Drive for 25," with Frank Beamer as its spokesperson, to increase membership of the Hokie Club to 25,000 members.

 He has also overseen the new construction and renovations of many of Virginia Tech's athletic facilities.
 In 2018, Virginia Tech finished an $18 million renovation of English Field at Atlantic Union Bank Park.
 He also oversaw the renovation and expansion of Rector Field House, which added softball and expanded the track and field capabilities of the facility.
 Under his leadership, Virginia Tech is currently constructing a new $16.2 million Student-Athlete Performance Center, which will provide expanded nutrition, donor-engagement, and recruitment activities for Virginia Tech Athletics.

+On April 23, 2026, he announced his retirement, effective on June 30, 2026.
+He will remain at Virginia Tech as an athletic director emeritus until June 2029.